 RSV

 Respiratory syncytial virus, also called RSV, is a common respiratory virus that usually causes cold-like symptoms.
 Most people infected with RSV will experience mild illness and recover within one to two weeks.
-However, several people are at higher risk for severe illness, including: infants, young children, older adults, adults with chronic heart or lung disease, adults living in nursing homes and long-term care facilities, pregnant people, and people with weakened immune systems.
-It is estimated that RSV causes approximately 58,000-80,000 hospitalizations and 100-300 deaths among children younger than five years old.
-Among adults over the age of 65, RSV is responsible for 60,000–160,000 hospitalizations and 6,000–10,000 deaths.
+However, several people are at higher risk for severe illness, including: infants, young children, adults over 75, adults with chronic heart or lung disease, adults living in nursing homes and long-term care facilities, pregnant people, and people with weakened immune systems.

 There are various tests available that confirm RSV infection, all of which are administered by a healthcare professional.
-Contact your local healthcare provider if you have questions about RSV or RSV testing.
+Contact your local healthcare provider if you have questions about RSV infection, vaccination, or testing.

-Yes, the CDC recommends pregnant people get an RSV vaccine to protect their babies from severe RSV disease.
-Pregnant people should get a single dose of Pfizer’s RSV vaccine (Abrysvo) during weeks 32 through 36 of pregnancy.
-The vaccine triggers the development of antibodies that will be passed on to the newborn.
-These antibodies will provide protection for about the first six months of the baby’s life when they’re extremely vulnerable to infections like RSV.
+Yes, the CDC recommends people who are 32 to 36 weeks pregnant during the months of September through January get an RSV vaccine.
+Pregnant people who meet this criteria should get a single dose of Abrysvo (from Pfizer) during weeks 32 through 36 of pregnancy to protect their babies from severe RSV disease.
+The vaccine triggers the development of antibodies that will provide protection for about the first six months of the baby’s life, when they’re extremely vulnerable to infections like RSV.

-Expectant families should contact their obstetrician or healthcare providers for more information on the availability and accessibility of this vaccine.
+Pregnant people should contact their obstetrician or healthcare providers for more information.

 Tripledemic